-I teach English at BCC, help edit the journal Supernatural Studies, and co-write theater reviews for the website Culture Catch.
-My research interests include early modern English literature, especially drama; Irish literature (again, particularly drama); video game studies; popular culture studies; monster studies; and theories of space/place.
+I teach English at BCC, help edit the journal Supernatural Studies, and co-write theater reviews for the websites Culture Catch and Thinking Theater NYC.
+My research interests include early modern English literature, especially drama; video game studies; popular culture studies; monster studies; zombie studies; and horror studies.

 Ziegler, John R., and Edward Lehner.
 “Blackboard Microengagement, Formative Assessment, and Writing Achievement in First-year College Composition: A Case Study.”
 Community College Journal of Research and Practice, 2020, doi: 10.1080/10668926.2020.1716873.

 “We Are All Made: The Socioeconomics of The Two Noble Kinsmen‘s Anti-Masque Morris Dance.”
 The Oxford Handbook of Shakespeare and Dance, edited by Lynsey McCulloch and Brandon Shaw, Oxford University Press, 2019, pp. 133-152.

 “‘We can’t just ignore the rules’: Queer Heterosexualities.”
 The Politics of Race, Gender and Sexuality in The Walking Dead: Essays on the Television Series and Comics, edited by Elizabeth L. Erwin and Dawn Keetley, McFarland, 2018, pp. 142-153.

 “Funding Science with Science: Cryptocurrency and Independent Academic Research Funding.”
 With Edward Lehner and Dylan Hunzeker.
 Ledger, vol. 2, 2017, pp.65-76, doi: https://doi.org/10.5195/ledger.2017.108.